 Located in the southeast part of the Balkans, Bulgaria has a diverse topography.
 The north of the country is dominated by the vast lowlands of the Danube Plain with the river Danube defining the border with neighbouring Romania.
 The south of the country, by contrast, is dominated by highlands and elevated plains while, in the east, the Black Sea coast attracts tourists all year round.

-Bulgaria’s main export partners are Germany, Turkey and Italy while its main import partners are Russia, Germany and Italy.
+Bulgaria’s main export partners are Germany, Italy and Turkey, while its main import partners are Germany, Russia and Italy.

 110 370 km²